 Close to 99% of all energy produced in Québec is renewable, and almost entirely hydroelectric.
 The predominance of this clean, affordable source of energy is a hallmark of Québec and gives it an undeniable advantage in North America.

 GHG emissions from Québec’s hydroelectric generating stations are similar to those of wind energy, i.e. 70 times lower than coal-fired power stations.

 Québec’s power grid, the largest in North America, is one of the most reliable systems in the world.

-Hydro-Québec is not only the fourth-largest hydropower generator in the world, but also an innovative government corporation that makes a significant contribution to Québec’s economic development by generating, transmitting, distributing and exporting electricity.
+As a world leader in hydroelectricity and large power systems, Hydro-Québec is much more than the fourth-largest hydropower producer in the world.
+This innovative government-owned corporation makes a substantial contribution to Québec’s economic development by generating, transmitting, distributing and exporting electricity.

-Hydro-Québec is North America’s only electric utility to boast its own research centre, Institut de recherche d'Hydro-Québec (IREQ).
-In addition, the corporation funds university research.
+Hydro-Québec is the only North American power utility that has its own research centre: the Institut de recherche d’Hydro-Québec (IREQ).
+It also finances university research.

 Natural gas is another source of energy that’s very accessible in Québec.
 That’s why many plants choose it every year.